Freight Shipping from Tulsa to Detroit

 How much does it cost to ship freight from Tulsa to Detroit?

-Full truckload (FTL) rates from Tulsa, OK to Detroit, MI currently range from $2,270-$2,798 for a standard dry van load over the 1,056-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Detroit, MI currently range $2,270-$2,798 (roughly $2.18-$2.68 per mile over 1,056 miles).
 LTL shipments typically cost $781-$1,298 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Detroit?